Finished The 21-Day Challenge? What to Do on Day 22 and Beyond!

 Hopefully, by day 21, you’re feeling energized, excited, and amazed at just how great you can feel eating only plant-based foods.
 Maybe you’re also feeling chuffed because you know you’ve just made an impact to counteract your carbon footprint over the past few weeks -- since a vegan diet has the lowest carbon footprint--at 1.5 tons CO2e (Carbon Dioxide Equivalent) less than half that of meat-eaters' footprint of 3.3 tonsCO2e annually.

 The most important thing to keep in mind is that being “plant-based” follows a spectrum—how much or how little you do it is up to you and only you.
 In fact, studies show that you’ll still reap big benefits from even small changes.
-Just following a semi-vegetarian diet has been found to improve metabolic health markers, including weight, blood pressure, and reducing the risk of chronic diseases such as type 2 diabetes.
+Just following a semi-vegetarian diet has been found to improve metabolic health markers, including weight, blood pressure, and reduce the risk of chronic diseases such as type 2 diabetes.

 Maybe you’re proud of how much more you’ve been cooking at home rather than eating out—and your body (and budget) is grateful.
 Or that you've reduced your lifetime risk of heart disease, cancer and ALL forms of mortality.
 Whatever your reasons for going plant-based in the first place, remember them and recall them now.
 We’re here to show you that it’s not hard to continue this lifestyle—and it very much is a way of life—and we’ve got 10 helpful tips to continue your progress without overwhelming you.